qfwc258/circuidipity/content/2015-07-17-i3-tiling-window-manager.rst

 :date: 2015-07-17 00:20:00
 :slug: i3-tiling-window-manager
 :tags: i3, ubuntu, linux
-:modified: 2016-02-13 17:38:00
+:modified: 2016-04-30 16:38:00

 As a former **Fluxbox** and **Openbox** user I can understand the love for a lightweight, minimal window manager where I can "paint" my applications across the screen.

-Subsequently I wandered through **Xfce** and **LXDE** and all the way to the other end of the scale with Ubuntu's full-bore desktop environment **Unity**.
-I was curious about `tiling window managers <https://en.wikipedia.org/wiki/Tiling_window_manager>`_ but never quite grokked the advantage from screenshots: seeing consoles arranged in a grid made me think `tmux <http://www.circuidipity.com/tmux.html>`_ a better choice for **that** task, and why would I want to watch a video in a reduced square in the corner of a screen?
+I was curious about `tiling window managers <https://en.wikipedia.org/wiki/Tiling_window_manager>`_ but never quite grokked the advantage from screenshots: seeing consoles arranged in a grid made me think `tmux <http://www.circuidipity.com/tmux.html>`_ a better choice for that task, and why would I want to watch a video in a reduced square in the corner of a screen?

-And then I tried `i3 <https://i3wm.org/>`_ and realized I have found my new default desktop:
+And then I tried `i3 <https://i3wm.org/>`_ and found my new default desktop:

 * ``startx`` to X almost instantaneous on `Ubuntubook <http://www.circuidipity.com/c720-ubuntubook.html>`_